habeshawit/habeshawit/README.md

 #### Glad to see you here!   ![visitors](https://visitor-badge.glitch.me/badge?page_id=${habeshawit}.${habeshawit})

 I am a graduate of the Software Engineering program at Flatiron School and a current Computer Science student.
-With experience in Ruby on Rails, React, Redux, and JavaScript based programming and a background in banking, I became passionate about programming through my responsibilities as a Research & Product Development Analyst.
-I loved working on and researching technical products that give businesses competitive advantage, augmenting customer acquisition and retention and allowing businesses to better meet customer needs.

-But beyond business, I love learning new skills and building useful tools that simplify life.
+I love learning new skills and building useful tools that simplify life.
 Being a web developer allows me to connect and communicate with an audience through my passion of creating technological solutions by utilizing my problem solving, logical and creative skills.

 - 🔭 I’m currently working on [Vanilla JS 30 Day Challenge](https://javascript30.com/)
 - 🌱 I’m currently learning [JavaScript Algorithms and Data Structures](https://www.udemy.com/course/js-algorithms-and-data-structures-masterclass/)